tofumatt/tofumatt.com/README.markdown

 # lonelyvegan.com

 This is my homepage — it's about me and stuff.
-It's all static files that gets served quite fast by [lighttpd](http://www.lighttpd.net/).
+Everything is static, so it's served quickly by [lighttpd](http://www.lighttpd.net/).
 I don't need to make it private (because it's all public stuff anyway), and because I'm on the GitHub micro plan.
 I guess I should license the site and its content though, eh?

 ## License